-The following are general principles that may be modified by statute, agreements, or case law and do not govern every situation.
+The following are general principles regarding duties owed in a closely held corporation, but they may be modified by statute, agreements, or case law and do not govern every situation.
 The relatively new business corporation law, G. L. Ch.
 156D, provides considerable flexibility to change the rules governing a corporation.

 What are the duties of the Directors of a Closely Held Corporation?

 Directors of a Massachusetts corporation, including small closely held companies, stand in a fiduciary relationship to the company.
 As fiduciaries, their primary duty is to the Corporation, and their personal interests are subordinate to that duty.
 Directors’ basic duties comprise both the duty of good faith and care and the duty of loyalty.
 G.L.
 Ch.156D, 8.30 provides guidance in a Director’s decision making and allows consideration of the best interests of employees, shareholders, creditors, vendors, the corporation and of other factors.

 What are the duties of the Shareholders of a Closely Held Corporation?